cpojer/cpojer/README.md

 Hello there!
 I’m the CEO of [Nakazawa Tech](https://nakazawa.dev) and I live in Tokyo with my wife and two daughters.
-I’m currently building [Athena Crisis](https://athenacrisis.com).
+I recently built [Athena Crisis](https://athenacrisis.com) from scratch and [open sourced](https://github.com/nkzw-tech/athena-crisis) it.

 Originally from Austria, I've been creating video games and social networks since 2002.
 I spent the 2010s at [Facebook](https://facebook.com) in Menlo Park and London managing JavaScript Infrastructure and the React Native team.
 I built [Jest](https://jestjs.io), [Metro](https://facebook.github.io/metro/), [Yarn](https://yarnpkg.com), and [MooTools](https://mootools.net).